Jaco-B-Coding/puzzle_course/Docs/Notes.md

 -->  calls function on component x using the GetGridCellPosition method and iterates over all of the different x(components) and returns, in this case the location of all the placed buildings.

 - custom resources creates a text file where we can use to save some configurable data.
 Good practice especially when storing data on a Node directly causes trouble.
 We can e.g. create a Resource that contains the resourceComponent "buildable radius" that we can Instantiate when needed

+- square root calcutaions are CPU intensive and should be avoided if possible